• Skip to main content

 What Is the IRS One-Time Forgiveness Program?

-Many people mistakenly believe the IRS could forgive their tax debt if they’ve never violated any laws before.
+After hearing this phrase, many people mistakenly believe the IRS could forgive their tax debt if they’ve never violated any laws before.
 However, tax forgiveness is just the language that companies use to try to get you in the door to use their tax relief services.
-It’s a marketing tactic to get you to contact them, and then they’ll explain your real tax relief options.
-They use the phrase “one-time” to build urgency and make you think it’s a limited-time offer.
+It’s a marketing tactic to get you to contact them and sign up for their services.

-In actuality, the IRS offers something called first-time penalty abatement, which service providers may equate to the one-time forgiveness they’re promoting.
 Make sure you always ask upfront exactly what a company’s promotional language is referring to.

-First-time penalty abatement is not related to the full tax debt you owe.
+First-time penalty abatement (FTA) is not related to the full tax debt you owe.
 It is an abatement of tax penalties that your account has incurred because of issues like late return filing or late payment.
-IRS tax forgiveness language may also refer to the IRS’s collection of options to reduce or eliminate your back taxes.
-In the following section, we’ll look at all of these programs.

-Who Qualifies for First-Time Penalty Abatement?
+Qualifying for First-Time Penalty Forgiveness

 • You have either paid your tax bill in full or have set up an arrangement to pay it, such as a payment plan.